sanjeevsubedi/sanzeev.com.np/content/blog/2023-01-08 /unit-test-angular-async-service.md

 }
 ```

-> Note: res.json () is a method of Body interface, and Response implements Body.
+> Note: `res.json ()` is a method of `Body` interface, and `Response` implements `Body`.

 {% image "response.png", "http response", null, null, "Response Interface" %}

 {% image "body.png", "http body", null, null, "Body Interface" %}

-Since we are using **fetch** method of **window** object, we don’t want to make the real api call.
+Since we are using `fetch` method of `window` object, we don’t want to make the real api call.
 So, we need to mock the fetch method, and we are spying to achieve that.

 > Note: Consider spying as replacing the original method with the mock/ fake version of your own.